Project Time Management Process Plan

-Let’s take a deeper look into each of those.
+Let's take a deeper look into each one of them.

 Plan Schedule Management

-The output of doing this planning is to produce a schedule management plan.
-However, in real life, you probably won’t have a separate plan to manage your schedule.
-Much of what you work out here will end up in your project management plan and that’s perfectly adequate.
+However, you probably won’t have a separate plan for managing your schedule.
+Much of what you work out here will end up in your project management plan.

 The PMBOK® Guide talks about producing a network diagram as the output of this process, but that’s rarely necessary, and certainly, nothing that you’d have to do by hand.
-If you want to do network diagramming for some reason, then use your project management software to do it.
+If you want to do network diagramming, then you can use your project management software to do it.
 Ultimately, though, a list of dependencies and potential start and end dates for tasks will be just as good and less time-consuming.